ekc33/Final-Project/README.md

 ## Introduction
-There are a lot of different variables that go into what the best
+There are a lot of different variables that go into what makes the best neighborhood of Pittsburgh.
+Each of us individually picked a metric in which we would think is important in deciding such a neighborhood.

 Members: